 - Canceled checks

 - Credit card statements

-The copies must be clear and legible.
-If not, the IRS or CRA may demand to see the original paper documents during an audit or routine request for documentation, so keep originals for the prescribed period of time.
+Digital records must be clear and legible.
+If not, the IRS may demand to see the original paper documents during an audit or routine request for documentation.